Fulger19/Proiect-practic-Testare-Manuala/README.md

 - exploratory regression testing must be performed on the **New Customer** and **Edit Customer** modules for **Manager role**

 ### 1.1.4 Test scope

-**Tests in scope**: All the feature of **New Customer** and **Edit Customer** module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+**Tests in scope**: All the feature of **New Customer** and **Edit Customer** module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing.

 **Tests not in scope**: performance testing, integrations of the above modules with other modules, compatibility testing with multiple browsers

 ### 1.1.5 Risks detected